tago-io/tago-sdk-js/account.rst

 Actions
 *******
 Across the account function, it is possible to manage all your actions.
 Be sure to use an account token with "write" permissions when using functions like create, edit and delete.
-The action method is completly different from the class action, since this one can only manage actions, and can't do anything with data related to the action.

 .list
 ========